 A monthly review and outlook of the Global Listed Infrastructure sector.

-Market review - as at April 2025
+Market review - as at June 2025

 Market outlook and Strategy

-The Portfolio invests in a range of listed infrastructure assets including toll roads, airports, railroads, utilities and renewables, energy midstream, wireless towers and data centres.
+The Portfolio invests in a range of listed infrastructure assets including toll roads, airports, railroads, utilities and renewables, energy midstream, wireless towers and data centers.
 These sectors share common characteristics, like barriers to entry and pricing power, which can provide investors with inflation-protected income and strong capital growth over the medium-term.

 The portfolio is underweight energy midstream.
 Within this space, the portfolio has overweight exposure to US energy midstream stocks but is substantially underweight Canadian companies, which tend to have higher leverage and slower growth.
 We prefer US-listed operators servicing low-cost basins; or that are positioned to benefit from growth in US exports.
-Rising demand for electricity in the US, as well as being positive for utilities, is also likely to support demand for natural gas as a feedstock for gasfired power plants, leading to additional growth opportunities for US-based energy midstream companies.
+Rising demand for electricity in the US, as well as being positive for utilities, is also likely to support demand for natural gas as a feedstock for gas-fired power plants, leading to additional growth opportunities for US-based energy midstream companies.

-Source : Company data, First Sentier Investors, as of 30 April 2025.
+Source : Company data, First Sentier Investors, as of 30 June 2025.

 Global Listed Infrastructure